dib-lab/2020-paper-sourmash-gather/manuscript.md

 of reference genomes that accounts for all known k-mers in a metagenome.
-We use a mod-hash based sketching approach for k-mers to reduce memory requirements, and implement a polynomial-time greedy approximation algorithm for the minimum set analysis.
+We use a mod-hash based sketching approach for k-mers to reduce memory requirements, and implement a polynomial-time greedy approximation algorithm for the minimum set cover analysis.

 Our approach tackles the selection of appropriate reference genomes for downstream analysis and provides a computationally efficient